chibiboba/JS-202/My Notes/Lesson 5 Notes.md

 ![image-20230327112945221](C:\Users\jenny\AppData\Roaming\Typora\typora-user-images\image-20230327112945221.png)

-Since `textarea` preserves whitespace, its common practice to code the open and close tags on the same line unless the initial text content contains newlines.

-### Rows and Cols
+### Rows and Cols attributes

-`textarea` uses the `rows` and `cols` attributes to control the height and width of the text box; `rows` is the height in lines, while `cols` is the width in characters.
-As with the `size` attribute on some `input` tags, neither measurement is precise - the browser may choose to display more or fewer lines or columns than requested.
-The CSS `height` and `width` properties will also override these attributes.
-Furthermore, the `rows` value is not a maximum for the number of lines of input allowed; instead, it's the number of visible lines.
+- `textarea` uses the `rows` and `cols` attributes to control the height and width of the text box; `rows` is the height in lines, while `cols` is the width in characters.
+- As with the `size` attribute on some `input` tags, neither measurement is precise - the browser may choose to display more or fewer lines or columns than requested.
+  - The CSS `height` and `width` properties will also override these attributes.
+  - Furthermore, the `rows` value is not a maximum for the number of lines of input allowed; instead, it's the number of visible lines.
 The text box enables vertical scrolling when the content exceeds the `rows` count.

-Most browsers today let the user resize the `textarea` box by dragging and dropping a small triangle that appears in the lower-right corner of the text box.
+- Most browsers today let the user resize the `textarea` box by dragging and dropping a small triangle that appears in the lower-right corner of the text box.
+  - You can disable this feature with the CSS `resize` property.

 ```html
 <form action="#" method="post">